How to apply for funding through a call

 - click on the “Validate” button again—a “Validated” label should now appear on the top of the form.
 If you edit the form after validating it, you will have to re-validate it

-- it will not ensure the completeness and accuracy of your application
+- this function will not check the quality or accuracy of your application

 - please read over your application carefully before submitting it

-Step 6: Upload the documents to Partners@International portal
+Step 6: Upload the documents to the Partners@International portal

-- be sure to upload all final documents to the Partners@International portal
+- be sure to upload all final (completely filled out, signed if necessary) documents to the Partners@International portal

-- properly identify them so that the portal can recognize that your application package is complete
+- properly identify them through the drop-down menu in the portal so that the system can recognize that your application package is complete

-- the portal will block submission of incomplete application packages
+- the portal will block the submission of incomplete application packages

-Step 7: Press the “Submit” button on your proposal in Partners@International before the closing date and time of the call
+Step 7: Press the “Submit” button on your proposal in Partners@International before the deadline

 - it is your responsibility to submit your application package before the closing date and time of the call

-- after uploading all required documents, press the “Submit” button on your proposal in Partners@International
+- after uploading all the required documents, press the “Submit” button on your proposal in Partners@International

 - check that the status of your application has changed from "Draft" to "Submitted".
-You should receive an automated email acknowledging receipt
+If the submission is successful, you will receive an automated email acknowledging receipt

 - the Partners@International portal will not allow applications to be submitted after the call closes